how to set up a shop drawing review process

 Learn more: How to Build a Document Review Hub in zipBoard

-Delays in the shop drawing review process, manual processes and limited time to review shop drawings affect construction project schedules and budgets.
-But by embracing technology, setting realistic timelines, and prioritizing shop drawings, you can minimize delays, enhance collaboration, and keep your construction projects on time and within budget.
+Delays in the shop drawing review process, manual process and limited time to review shop drawings affect construction project schedules and budgets.
+But a digital review system like zipBoard simplifies:

 Simplify Your Shop Drawing Review Process and Improve Collaboration with zipBoard